SubmissionsIn/MFLVC/README.txt

 python train.py

 #The experiments are carried out on a Windows PC with NVIDIA GeForce RTX 3090 GPU (24.0GB caches) and 11th Gen Intel(R) Core(TM) i5-11600KF @ 3.90GHz, 16.0GB RAM.

+# citation
+@InProceedings{Xu_2022_CVPR,
+    author    = {Xu, Jie and Tang, Huayi and Ren, Yazhou and Peng, Liang and Zhu, Xiaofeng and He, Lifang}, title     = {Multi-level Feature Learning for Contrastive Multi-view Clustering}, booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year      = {2022}
+}